cBournhonesque/lightyear/book/src/tutorial/advanced_systems.md

 commands.entity(replicated_entity).insert(Predicted);
 ```

-Once prediction is enabled for an entity, the receive-side entity has a `Predicted` component.
+Once prediction is enabled for an entity, the receive-side entity gets a `Predicted` marker.
+There is only one entity: its live components hold the predicted values, and each predicted component also gets two history buffers on the same entity — `ConfirmedHistory<C>` (authoritative states received from the server) and `PredictionHistory<C>` (what the client simulated).
+In most cases you just query the live component value.
-Non-predicted components will be replicated normally, but predicted components will be inserted on the entity as `Confirmed<PlayerPosition>`.
-The predicted component value will then be
-`PlayerPosition`.
-The reasoning is that it is very rare to want to query the confirmed value, in most cases you just want to use the predicted value.
-Non-predicted

-The predicted components live on a different timeline than the confirmed components: they live a few ticks in the future (at least 1 RTT), enough ticks
+The predicted entity lives a few ticks in the future (at least 1 RTT), enough ticks
 so that the client inputs for tick `N` have time to arrive on the server before the server processes tick `N`.

-Whenever the player sends an input, we can apply the inputs **instantly** to the `Predicted` entity; which is the only one that we
+Whenever the player sends an input, we can apply the inputs **instantly** to the predicted entity; which is the one that we
 show to the player.
-After roughly 1 RTT, we receive the actual state of the entity from the server, which is used to update the `Confirmed<T>` components.
+After roughly 1 RTT, we receive the actual state of the entity from the server, which lands in the `ConfirmedHistory`.
-If there is a mismatch between the `Confirmed<T>` and `T` components, we perform a **rollback**: we reset the `Predicted` entity to the state of the `Confirmed<T>` component,
+If it mismatches what we predicted for that tick, we perform a **rollback**: we reset the entity to the confirmed state,
 and re-run all the ticks that happened since the last server update was received.
 In particular, we will re-apply all the client inputs that were added
 since the last server update.